f35f22fan/Ods2/README.md

 for the code that generated it is in examples/Invoice.cpp

 ##### How to build
-Built exactly as my other project - QOds, see how_to_build.html
+See how_to_build.html

 ##### License, etc
 Library updates might break API compatibility with previous updates to allow for easier development of this library.

-Licensed under the GPLv3, see LICENSE for details.
+Licensed under the GPLv3 or MIT license, see LICENSE for details.
 For questions, feature requests, etc: f35f22fan AT gmail.com

 ---